 1990 Atlanta Ballet visits Taipei at the invitation of the Minister of Culture.

-1994 Robert Barnett retires from Atlanta Ballet and John McFall, celebrated for his imagination and innovation, is appointed the company’s third Artistic Director.
+1994 Robert Barnett retires from Atlanta Ballet, and John McFall, celebrated for his imagination and innovation, is appointed as the Company’s third artistic director.

-1996 Atlanta Ballet Centre for Dance Education is founded under the direction of Sharon Story.
+1996 John McFall establishes the Centre for Dance Education, identifying Sharon Story as dean.
 The school is one of the largest and most respected in the nation.
-The following year, a satellite location in Buckhead is opened as the school merges with the Atlanta School of Ballet.
+A satellite location in Buckhead is opened as the Centre for Dance Education merges with the Atlanta School of Ballet.
 During this summer, the Company performs at the Cultural Olympiad as part of the Atlanta Olympic Games.

 1999 London audiences are captivated by the Atlanta Ballet’s performance of McFall’s Peter Pan as the centerpiece for the Royal Festival Halls’ Millennium Celebration.